Table of Contents

 - Adjusted class schedules;

-- Restrictions from specific buildings/areas;
+- Restrictions from specific buildings/areas/College premises;

 - Campus Housing-related adjustments (where applicable);